AzatKhalilov/azScrollAngular/README.md

 + az-scroll-container="css selector" - used if directive is assigned not on element scroll.
-+ az-scroll-direction="top|bottom|topBottom" - еhe boundary which must be checked
++ az-scroll-direction="top|bottom|topbottom" - еhe boundary which must be checked
 + az-scroll-distance-top="integer value" - offset from top border
 + az-scroll-distance-bottom="integer value" - offset from bottom border
-+ az-scroll-debounce="timeout value" - debounce value  before run callback
++ az-scroll-debounce="timeout value in millisecound" - timeout value  after run callback

 If you used "settings object" you can use next properties of object:
 + direction